Coloquinte/Coloquinte_placement/README.md

 ## Principle

-Coloquinte is based on analytical placement: it performs continuous optimization of the objective function with a penalty accounting for overlap.
+Etesian is based on analytical placement: it performs continuous optimization of the objective function with a penalty accounting for overlap.
 This penalty is currently calculated from a legalized or partially legalized placement.
 It alternates between continuous optimization and legalization to reach a good solution, then perform local optimizations.

 ## Tools